Two-dimensional non-linear hydrodynamics and nanofluidics: Discussion

 Finally, we comment on possible experimental verification of our theory.
-The 2D slits can be now fabricated through van der Waals assembly \cite{geim2013van}, with atomically flat sheets at the top and bottom \cite{2Dslit2016}.
-The driving pressure of tens of atm can be created by osmotic effect filling the left and right reservoirs with pure water and strong sucrose solution, respectively \cite{andreeva2021two}.
-Flows have already been measured for graphene and BN nanocapillaries with spacing allowing for at least two water layers \cite{keerthi2021water}, and a similar method could be used to measure the viscosities of monolayer water.
-We anticipate that the non-linear effects are probably larger in our MD simulations because of the small channel lengths considered.
-The material-dependent effects in $\eta_{1,2}$ must however persist.
+The 2D channels can be now fabricated through van der Waals assembly \cite{geim2013van}, with atomically flat sheets at the top and bottom \cite{2Dslit2016}.
+The driving pressure of tens of atm can be created by an osmotic effect filling the left and right reservoirs with pure water and strong sucrose solution, respectively \cite{andreeva2021two}.
+Water flows have already been measured in graphene and BN nanocapillaries with spacing allowing for at least two water layers \cite{keerthi2021water}, and a similar method could be used to measure the viscosities of monolayer water.
+Note that different materials will result in different structures of 2D water and different $\eta_{1,2}$.
+This is an interesting opportunity to obtain various nanofluids out of the same water molecules just by using alternate materials to fabricate the 2D channels.
+It is worth emphasizing that the viscosity coefficients describing 2D water do not have the same meaning as for bulk \cite{jaeger2018bulk,tocci2014friction} and a-few-layer \cite{keerthi2021water} water.